ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_send_connector/guide.en-gb.md

 From: &lt;newsletter@mydomain.ovh&gt;
 </code></pre>

-### Remove a Send connector attached to an email address <a name="removeaddress"></a>
+### Remove a send connector attached to an email address <a name="removeaddress"></a>

-To remove a Send connector attached to an account from the Exchange platform, use the setup API call for the Exchange account concerned in order to change the ID of your Send connector to the ID of the Send server from your Exchange platform:
+To remove a send connector attached to an account from the Exchange platform, use the setup API call for the Exchange account concerned in order to change the ID of your send connector to the ID of the send server from your Exchange platform:

 > [!api]
 >
 > @api {PUT} /email/exchange/{organizationName}/service/{exchangeService}/account/{primaryEmailAddress}

 - `organizationName` : enter the name of your Exchange platform, which is in the form of "private-zz11111-1" or "dedicated-zz111111-1".
-- `primaryEmailAddress`: Enter one of the email addresses of your Exchange platform, to which you want to detach the Send connector.
+- `primaryEmailAddress`: Enter one of the email addresses of your Exchange platform, to which you want to detach the send connector.
 - `ExchangeService`: Enter the name of your Exchange platform, which is in the form of "private-zz11111-1" or "dedicated-zz111111-1".
 - `Account`: Enter the information linked to the email address entered in the “primaryEmailAddress” box.
-We will only look at the lines related to the Send connector.
+We will only look at the lines related to the send connector.
     - `sendConnectorId`: Type '0' to set the Send Server ID of the Exchange platform.
     - Check the `deleteVirus` box (if it is not already ticked) to avoid getting an error.